Katrina Scott

 Katrina Scott (born 11 June 2004) is an American tennis player.
-She has won one WTA 125 singles title.
+She has a WTA singles career-high ranking of 149, achieved on October 10, 2022, and a doubles best of 552, reached on October 21, 2024.

 Career

 Juniors

 Brought up in Woodland Hills, Los Angeles, in 2019 and already 5'11 as a 15 year old, Scott reached the quarterfinals as a wildcard at the junior 2019 US Open, losing in three sets to Oksana Selekhmeteva, and, as a qualifier, the round of 16 of Wimbledon where she lost in three sets to Emma Navarro.
 In September 2019, Scott with Robin Montgomery and Connie Ma won the Junior Federation Cup, United States' third consecutive win.
 Scott and Montgomery following in the immediate footsteps of the likes of Amanda Anisimova and Coco Gauff who were part of triumphant teams in the previous years.

 Professional

-Scott made her Grand Slam tournament debut at the 2020 US Open as a wildcard.
-She defeated Natalia Vikhlyantseva in straight sets to win her first round match, and took a set off Amanda Anisimova, before losing in round two.
+Scott made her Grand Slam tournament debut at the 2020 US Open as a wildcard entrant.
+She defeated Natalia Vikhlyantseva in straight sets to win her first round match, and took a set off Amanda Anisimova, before losing in the second round.

 She received a wildcard into the main draw of the 2021 Miami Open, but lost in straight sets to Sorana Cîrstea in the first round.

-Ranked No. 296, Scott also received a wildcard for the main draw of the 2024 Tennis in the Land in Cleveland, losing in the first round to fellow wildcard and eventual champion, McCartney Kessler.
+Ranked No. 296, Scott also received a wildcard entry for the main draw of the 2024 Tennis in the Land in Cleveland, losing in the first round to fellow wildcard entrant and eventual champion, McCartney Kessler.

+As a qualifier, Scott reached her first WTA 125 final at the 2025 Querétaro Open, which she lost to top seed Sára Bejlek.